 P(SA)=1-P(AA)-P(SS) (1)

 It is quite possible that the sexes may make unequal contributions to the fusions entering a species (Pennell et al. 2015).
 We include the term μd, representing the proportion of fusions that occur in females to account for this possibility.
 We use a subscript s and d for sire and dam when referring to sex specific values to avoid any confusion stemming from using subscript m and f.
-In the supplemental material we provide a step by step derivation but breifly we present the following expression for the expected proportion of fusions which occur between a sex chromosome and an autosome:
+In the supplemental material we provide a step by step derivation but breifly we present the following expression for the expected proportion of fusions which occur between two sex chromosomes and two autosomes:

+P(SS)=μd4Xs(Xs-1)Dd(Dd-2)+(1-μd)Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (2)

+P(AA)=μdDa(Da-2)Dd(Dd-2)+(1-μd)Da(Da-2)Ds(Ds-2) (3)

+Given a species with Da diploid autosome count, Xs X chromosome count in males, Y Y chromosome count in males, Dd female diploid number, and Ds male diploid number,

+Each fraction represents the probability of two types of chromosomes fusing using a counting argument.
+For instance, the faction Da(Da-2)Ds(Ds-2) represents P(AAs) in [3] and can be more intuitively written as DaDs ⋅(Da-2)(Ds-2).
+The product of the probability of the first chromosome involved in a fusion being an autosome, the number of autosomes divided by the total number of chromosomes, and the probability the second chromosome involved is also an autosome.
+We subtract 2 from both the top and the bottom in the latter case to account for the first chromosome ‘chosen’ being unable to fuse with itself and its homolog.

+Substituting these results into [1] and rearranging yields:

-P(SA)=1-μdDa(Da-2)+4Xs(Xs-1)Dd(Dd-2)-(1-μd)Da(Da-2)Ds(Ds-2)+Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (3)
+P(SA)=1-μdDa(Da-2)+4Xs(Xs-1)Dd(Dd-2)-(1-μd)Da(Da-2)Ds(Ds-2)+Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (4)

 Equations [2], [3], and [4] have six parameters: μd, Xs, Da, Y, Dd and Ds.
 We have eliminated one parameter, Xd the number of X chromosomes in females, by noting Xd=2Xs.
 Although illustrated for male heterogametic systems, these formulations can be converted for use in ZW sex chromosome systems as well.
 Taking equations [2], [3], and [4] and exchanging Dd and Ds, replacing Xs with Zd,replacing Y with W, and replacing μd with μs, generates equations that provide probabilities for ZO, ZW, and multi-ZW systems.
-Additionally, replacing both Xs and Y for V generates equations which are accurate for UV sex chromosome systems, only if there are an equal number of U and V chromosomes.
+Additionally, setting μd=0 (because there is no homogametic diploid individuals) and replacing both Xs and Y for V generates equations which are accurate for UV sex chromosome systems, only if there are an equal number of U and V chromosomes.
 We have provided R functions that calculate P(SA), P(SS), and P(AA)in the R package evobirR (citation).
 When using these functions, the only arguments required are the diploid number, the sex chromosome system, and μd which is assumed to be 50% by default.

 Empirical Applications